 Weston is a parish and two merged villages; South Weston and North Weston.
 The parish is in the southern division of Nottinghamshire.
-It lies 134 miles north of London, 3 miles southeast of Tuxford and 10 miles north of Newark on Trent.
-Two streams merge in the parish and form a feeder to the River Trent.
+It lies 134 miles north of London, 3 miles south-east of Tuxford and 10 miles north of Newark on Trent.
+Two streams merge in the parish just east of the village and form a feeder to the River Trent.
 The parish covers 1,740 acres and includes Scarthing Moor as a district in the parish.

 If you are planning a visit:

 By automobile, from Tuxford (which is on the A1), take the B1164 south to Weston.

 Jonathan THACKER has a photograph of the Village Hall on Geo-graph, taken in September, 2012.
 When you visit, look for the schedule of forth-coming events.